 What makes Opsview Monitor different?

-Out-of-the-box support for leading enterprise hardware, application stacks, service desks and notification software make on-boarding our platform easy.
-You’ll love that we’re 100% Nagios plugin compatible too.
+Out-of-the-box support for leading enterprise hardware, application stacks, service desks and notification software makes on-boarding our platform easy.

 Advanced auto-discovery features combine with popular DevOps tools to automatically and consistently monitor new workloads as they’re deployed on bare metal, virtual machines or in the cloud.